dg-hub/MicronAlarmInterface/README.md

-MicronAlarmInterface is a simple program for controling Mircon Meridian Alarm Systems over HTTP, it is based on the reverse engineering the Javascript and HTTP requests performed by the embedded Web Interface.
+MicronAlarmInterface is a simple program for controling Mircon Meridian Alarm Systems over HTTP, it is based on reverse engineering the Javascript and HTTP requests performed by the embedded Web Interface.

 # Features
 MicronAlarmInterface has limited inital features, more can be added in future if required (please get in touch)